ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IVehicleGraphics3DGeoBox.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.stkobjects.IVehicleGraphics3DGeoBox.is_visible`
+              - Opt whether to show the plane.
             * - :py:attr:`~ansys.stk.core.stkobjects.IVehicleGraphics3DGeoBox.longitude`
+              - Center longitude of the plane at the initial condition of the satellite at epoch.
+Uses Longitude Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.IVehicleGraphics3DGeoBox.north_south`
+              - Angular length of the plane from North to South.
+Uses Angle Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.IVehicleGraphics3DGeoBox.east_west`
+              - Angular length of the plane from East to West.
+Uses Angle Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.IVehicleGraphics3DGeoBox.radius`
+              - Gets or sets the radius from the center of the Earth to the center of the plane.
+Uses Distance Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.IVehicleGraphics3DGeoBox.color`
+              - Color of the lines defining the plane.

 Import detail